Recipe: Walnut Cinnamon Muffins

 I made quite a few changes to the original recipe which is why I’m sharing it here, but the inspiration came from Dishing Up Dirt so I wanted to make sure I gave proper attribution.

-Here’s the recipe for Cinnamon Walnut Muffins and I really hope you make them!
+Here’s the recipe for Walnut Cinnamon Muffins and I really hope you make them!
 They are a winner.
+They reminded my daughter of the muffins she gets from our local coffee shop.

 Cinnamon Walnut Muffins (GF + Vegan option)